LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

    Contact your account team to disable it.
 4. Customize Automatic Messages on your account.

-## Workdays & special occasions in LiveEngage
+## Workdays & special occasions in the Conversational Cloud

 ### Accessing schedule/special occasion libraries

-Scheduling items or special occasion items can be created through the Schedule or Special Occasion libraries within LiveEngage.
+Scheduling items or special occasion items can be created through the Schedule or Special Occasion libraries within the Conversational Cloud.
 You may access the library in 2 ways:

 ### Via the Account Shift Scheduler page: